Previous slide

 Curriculum Vision

-Our curriculum has been designed to ensure that all of our pupils are given the opportunities to excel regardless of their starting points or background; by using a curriculum that is ambitious and designed to give all learners, particularly the most disadvantaged and those with special educational needs and/or disabilities (SEND) or high needs, the knowledge and cultural capital they need to succeed in life and have a pupil destination after school.
-Below you will find an overview of the curriculum and you will be able to navigate to subject pages.
-Should you wish to know more about the curriculum beyond our site, please contact Mr Phil Collier the Headteacher of Miss Sam Bowen, Deputy Headteacher for Quality of Education.
+Our curriculum has been designed to ensure that all of our pupils are given the opportunities to excel regardless of their starting points or background; by using a curriculum that is ambitious and designed to give all learners, particularly the most disadvantaged and those with special educational needs and/or disabilities (SEND) or high needs, the knowledge and cultural capital they need to succeed in life.
+For more information regarding the curriculum vision or the curriculum in general; contact the Deputy Headteacher for Quality of Education: sbowen@oakbank.beds.sch.uk

 We are proud of the new futures we create and since establishing our sixth form provision in 2015, we have better supported the wide ranging interests of our pupils for continuing their aspirations. (pupil destinations).